CostaLab/practical_SS2015/README.md

 # costalab
 Bioinformatics Lab RWTH Aachen SS '15

-# Running alignments
+# Align, statistics, SNP calling

-The script bio_pipeline.sh allows an easy and almost-painless alignment procedure.
+The script bio_pipeline.sh allows an easy and almost-painless alignment procedure, as well as statistics generation and finally SNP calling via GATK.

 At the very least, it requires two files: